Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

 another support channel.
 We cannot install every single piece of often badly documented research-quality code that was never meant to be used by people who don't understand the code.

-Another soft compatibility problem that I did not yet mention is that software that **accesses hundreds of thousands of small files and abuses the file system as a database** rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
+Another soft compatibility problem that I did not yet mention is that software that **accesses tens of thousands of small files and abuses the file system as a database** rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
 For that reason we also require to **containerize conda and Python installations**.
 We do offer a container-based wrapper that offers a way to install conda packages or to install Python packages with pip on top of the Python provided by the `cray-python` module.
-The link to the documentation of the tool that we call [lumi-container-wrapper](https://docs.lumi-supercomputer.eu/software/installing/container_wrapper/) but may by some from CSC also be known as Tykky is in the handout of the slides that you can get after the course.
+On LUMI the tool is called [lumi-container-wrapper](https://docs.lumi-supercomputer.eu/software/installing/container_wrapper/) but it may by some from CSC also be known as Tykky.

 ### Organisation of the software in software stacks